10 Best Protein Bars for Weight Loss, Personal Trainer’s Choice

 I’ll be honest: this bar is NOT the best tasting.
 But measuring between nutritional content, protein, taste, price, and for the specific goal of weight loss?
 This bar takes the cake.

-These bars mix healthy fats with various chocolate flavors, making them feel indulgent even though they're low in sugar.
+These bars mix healthy fats with various chocolate flavors, making them feel indulgent even though they’re low in sugar.
+The flavor is not overly sweet, which makes it suitable for those who prefer a more balanced taste.
 It is pretty chewy, and the base is hard when you bite into it, so it may take some time to finish the bar.

 I like that this bar is budget-friendly, at only about $1.40 per bar, which is close to what you’d pay for a scoop of most whey protein powders.
 You can also regularly find them in bulk at Costco.